KostasEreksonas/TryHackMe_Writeups/Road/README.md

 ![Vulnerable Service](/Road/images/Vulnerable_Service.png)

-Since the user `webdeveloper` is in `sudo` group, another possible attack vector is `pkexec` command, which allows an authorized user to execute program as another user.
+Although checking of what groups the user `webdeveloper` is a member of shows that this user is in a `sudo` group, which means that another possible attack vector is `pkexec` command, which allows an authorized user to execute a specific program as another user.

 ![Webdeveloper Groups](/Road/images/Webdeveloper_Groups.png)

-One problem is that pkexec has a bug that [it fails in a non-graphical environment](https://bugs.launchpad.net/ubuntu/+source/policykit-1/+bug/1821415)
+One problem is that pkexec has a bug that [makes it fail in a non-graphical environment](https://bugs.launchpad.net/ubuntu/+source/policykit-1/+bug/1821415)

 ![Pkexec Bug](/Road/images/Pkexec_Bug.png)

-The solution is to open second terminal, SSH as `webdeveloper` user, pass the `pkttyagent` authentication process PID to the second terminal and, when authentication is complete, `root` shell spawns on the first terminal.
+The solution is to open second terminal, SSH into webserver as the same `webdeveloper` user, pass the `pkttyagent` authentication process PID from first to the second terminal and, when authentication in the second terminal is complete, `root` shell spawns in the first terminal.

 ![Pkexec Workaround](/Road/images/Pkexec_Workaround.png)